Tundra Space

 Brain Stimulation Effects on Orientation and Mobility Skills in Adults With Vision Impairment

 This pilot clinical trial evaluates whether non-invasive brain stimulation improves the orientation and mobility (O\&M) skills of individuals with constricted visual fields in both eyes.
 The study is composed of three visits.
 The first visit is meant to confirm eligibility by performing a few clinical tests.
 Eligible participants will then complete two additional visits, one in which the participants receive active stimulation, and one in which the participants receive placebo (sham) stimulation.
 Stimulation will be administered in a randomized, double-blind order.
 To evaluate improvement, various measures of O\&M performance will be assessed on a standardized obstacle course featuring static natural and artificial obstacles at defined intervals after the intervention.
-The investigators hypothesize that the application of brain stimulation to region of the brain responsible for visual processing will improve the orientation and mobility skills of individuals with binocular constricted visual fields immediately following stimulation, and the results will inform the design of a future, larger-scale study.
+We hypothesize that the application of hf-tRNS to V1 will improve the orientation and mobility skills of individuals with constricted visual fields immediately following stimulation as a results of enhanced periphery through modulation of the mechanisms responsible for crowding, thereby reducing crowding effects and improving contrast for individuals with rod-cone dystrophy and RP (genetic conditions), whereas for individuals with glaucoma (a neurogenerative condition), any improvement noted would be attributed to be enhanced processing of visual signal in the affected periphery.
+The results will inform the design of a future, larger-scale study.

 Gender: All